South Korea, US set for new collaboration to deter North's nuclear threat

 The United States is briefing China in advance on the steps, the officials said, a measure nodding to desires to ease the tense relationship in the region.

-Yoon's six-day trip comes as Washington and Seoul mark a 70-year alliance.
-On Tuesday, Yoon and his wife Kim Keon Hee joined Vice President Kamala Harris for a tour of the NASA's Goddard Space Flight Center, outside of Washington, to discuss cooperation on space issues.
+Yoon's six-day trip comes as Washington and Seoul mark the 70-year alliance.
+On Tuesday, Yoon and his wife, Kim Keon Hee, joined Vice President Kamala Harris for a tour of NASA's Goddard Space Flight Center, outside Washington, to discuss cooperation on space issues.
 Later, he visited the Korean War Memorial with Biden, marking the deadly 1950-53 conflict that echoes into the present day.

 On Wednesday, Yoon will be feted with an elaborate ceremony and East Room dinner catered by a U.S. chef whose mother emigrated from Korea.